For information on Identifying Ginseng, please Click Here

 Q-- Are you interested in buying Ginseng?

-A-- You will have to tell us what type of ginseng you are selling.
+A-- Yes, we are a NC Licensed Ginseng Dealer.
+You will have to tell us what type of ginseng you are selling.
 We need to know if the ginseng is wild, woods-grown or cultivated.
-If it is cultivated, what type of fungicide are you using?
-We are very interested in purchasing "green" or freshly dug roots.
-If you dry your own roots, it must be shade dried not sun dried or dried by machine.
+We do not buy cultivated or woods grown roots.
+We are very interested in purchasing "green" or freshly dug organic ginseng roots.
+If you dry your own roots, it must be shade dried, not sun dried, quickly dried, or dried by dehydrator.
 The roots need to have the heads or necks, so we can check the age of the roots.

 Do you buy Wild Ginseng: